julianlam/feps/fep/c7d3/fep-c7d3.md

 The object is considered authentic if any of the following conditions are met:

 1. It was fetched from the location that has the same origin as its owner's ID.
-2. It was delivered to inbox and the request contained a valid [HTTP signature][HttpSig] created using a key whose owner has the same origin as the object owner.
+2. It was delivered to inbox and the `POST` request contained a valid [HTTP signature][HttpSig] created using a key whose owner has the same origin as the object owner.
 3. It contains a valid [FEP-8b32] integrity proof created using a key whose owner has the same origin as the object owner.
+4. If it is embedded within another object, and its owner has the same origin as the owner of the containing object.

 If none of these conditions are met, the object MUST be discarded.

 If signature verification is performed, the key owner SHOULD match the object owner.

+>[!NOTE]
+>In some cases, consumers can process unauthenticated objects if the risk is deemed acceptable.

 ### Delivered to inbox